jkellzz/ReactRecipe/project-worksheet.md

 - https://developer.edamam.com/edamam-recipe-api
 - https://api2.bigoven.com/

-There are pros and cons for each of these API's after some research I believe that Edamam is going to suit my needs best.
+There are pros and cons for each of these API's after some research I believe that Edamam is going to best suit my needs.
 It gives me the ability to make 5000 api calls/month, diet health and allergy filtering, basic nutritional information, up to 100 results per call, ALL FOR FREE.
 All they ask for is attribution which I will happily agree to.
 Also a gentleman by the name of Brandon, who I had the pleasure of hiring and working with, created a Mobile application useing this API and he raved about it.
 I hope to one day recreate his application, it is awesome.

 https://developer.edamam.com/edamam-docs-recipe-api